 DKK1 knockdown.
 NCI-H1299 cells were seeded at a density of 3×105 in a 60 mm dish.
-After 24 hours of incubation, the medium was replaced with fresh medium.
+After 24 h of incubation, the medium was replaced with fresh medium.
 The NCI-H1299 cells were then transfected with DKK1 short interfering RNAs (siRNAs) or control-siRNA (GenePharma, Suzhou, P.R.C.), using Lipofectamine 2000 transfection reagent (Invitrogen).
 The sequences of DKK1 siRNAs used were 5'CCTGTCCTGAAAGAAGGTCAA3' (si1) and 5'GCCAGTAATTCTTCTAGGCTT3' (si2) and5'CGGTTCTCAATTCCAACGCTA3' (si3).

 Cell counting kit-8 analysis.
-NCI-H1299 cells transfected or not with DKK1 siRNA were digested after reaching 90% confluency, and the cells were then inoculated into 96-well culture plates at 5,000 cells/well and 5 wells each.
-Thereafter, the cells were cultured in an incubator at 37°C with 5% CO2 and analyzed at 0, 24, 48, and 72 hours using a CCK-8 cell counting kit (Biosharp, Hefei, P.R.C).
+NCI-H1299 cells transfected or not with DKK1 siRNA were digested after reaching 90% confluency, and the cells were then inoculated into 96-well culture plates at 5,000 cells/well and five wells each.
+Thereafter, the cells were cultured in an incubator at 37°C with 5% CO2 and analyzed at 0, 24, 48, and 72 h using a CCK-8 cell counting kit (Biosharp, Hefei, P.R.C).

 Wound-healing test.
-Native cells or cells transfected with DKK1 siRNA were seeded in 6-well plates and cultured for 24 hour.
-The surface of the culture was then scraped with a 200 μl pipette tip and then the surface was cleaned with serum-free medium to remove cell debris.
-The cells were then photographed every 24 hours, and migration regions were evaluated using the ImageJ software.
+Native cells or cells transfected with DKK1 siRNA were seeded in 6-well plates and cultured for 24 h.
+The surface of the culture was then scraped with a 200 μl pipette tip and then cleaned with serum-free medium to remove cell debris.
+The cells were then photographed every 24 h, and regions of migration were evaluated using ImageJ software (National Institutes of Health, Bethesda, MA, USA).

 Transwell migration assay.
-DKK1 siRNA-transfected and non-transfected NCI-H1299 cells (4×104) were seeded at the upper chamber of transwell chamber (Corning Inc., Corning, NY, USA) in DMEM without FBS; the lower chamber was filled with DMEM containing 10% FBS.
-After 24 hours of incubation, the cells were fixed for 20 min with 4% paraformaldehyde and stained with 1% crystal violet.
-The cells were removed from the upper chamber, photographed, and counted using ImageJ software.
+DKK1 siRNA-transfected and non-transfected NCI-H1299 cells (4×104) were seeded in the upper chamber of a Transwell chamber (Corning Inc., Corning, NY, USA) in DMEM without FBS; the lower chamber was filled with DMEM containing 10% FBS.
+After 24 h of incubation, the cells were fixed for 20 min with 4% paraformaldehyde and stained with 1% crystal violet.
+The cells were removed from the upper chamber, photographed, and counted using ImageJ software (National Institutes of Health).

 Colony-formation assay.
 DKK1 siRNA-transfected and non-transfected NCI-H1299 cells were seeded in 6-well plates at a density of 500 cells per well and cultured at 37°C for 1 week.
 The plates were then washed with phosphate-buffered saline and fixed with 4% paraformaldehyde for 30 min.
-Subsequently, the plates were stained using 0.1% crystal violet, and the colonies were counted using ImageJ software (National Institutes of Health, Bethesda, MA, USA).
+Subsequently, the plates were stained using 0.1% crystal violet and the colonies were counted using ImageJ software (National Institutes of Health).